zlatozar/study-paip/ch03/Readme.md

 words - instead of a variable name, you pass it a complex Lisp expression that retrieves a value.
 When you have a complicated, nested data structure, it's often easier to understand code that retrieves data from a specific location.
 You put in one place the code that that "gets at" this location and the value that you want to place.
+Using this feature, most types of data structures cat get by without any specific "setting" functions of there own.

 - In Lisp, the user can extend the expressions that are allowed in a `setf` form using the special forms `defsetf` or `define-setf-method`.